Healthy Homes Assessment Kaiwharawhara

 Insulation Kaiwharawhara

-Insulation for underfloor and ceilings has been compulsory in all rental homes since 1 July 2019.
-All landlords and property managers have to ensure the insulation meets this new standard.
-In certain situations, the old ceiling insulation as well as insulation within the subfloor space may require to be added or replaced.
+Ceiling and underfloor insulation has been compulsory for all rent homes from 1 July 2019.
+Property managers and landlords have to ensure that the insulation is in line with current quality.
+In some instances, old ceiling insulation as well as insulation within the subfloor space may need to be added or replaced.

 • Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3